kscripting/.github/profile/README.md

 This is space is for projects supporting Kotlin Scripting.

 You can also put your project here if you wish.
-Just let us know in the ticket.
+Just let us know in the ticket in '.github' project.